Elliott R. Corbett: Lesley (Judy) Corbett

-Born 13 April 1915 in Dunthorpe, Portland, Oregon.
-She died on November 5, 2013, [aged 98] at Portland.
+Lesley was born on April 13, 1915 in Dunthorpe, Portland.
+She died on November 5, 2013, (aged 98) in Portland.
 She attended Riverdale School, Miss Catlin's School (now Catlin Gabel School), Portland, the Branson School, Ross, California and Smith College, Massachusetts.
-She married Dr. Donald Forster on 16 September 1939.
-She was like her husband a keen fly fisher.
+She married Dr. Donald Forster on September 16, 1939.
+She was like her husband a fly fisher.
 Active in the Portland Community, she served on the Board of Trustees of Reed College, the Parry Centre, Oregon Museum of Science and Industry (OMSI), and the Board of Riverdale School.
 She was an active supporter of the Portland Art Museum, the Oregon Historical Society, Smith College, Catlin Gabel School and the League of Women Voters.
 They had four children, Dale Edward Forster, Robert Douglas Forster, William Lloyd Forster and Helen Forster Chapman.